BhaavikaK/Python/status (1).md

 #### What have you done for your project so far?

-Completed list of restaurant and their payment options, working on the graphics part and the main code.
+Completed list of restaurants and their payment options, working on the graphics part and the main code.

 #### What have you not done for your project yet?